 Students at Berklee are given the opportunity to share their experiences and opinions with the institution.
-This includes feedback on courses, programs, campus climate, and satisfaction.
+This includes feedback on programs, campus climate, and satisfaction.
 These surveys provide valuable information that helps Berklee assess and improve student learning and experiences.

 Food Security at Berklee

 A recent national survey by the Wisconsin HOPE Lab found that 36 percent of university students were food insecure in the previous 30 days.
 In fall 2017, Berklee piloted a short food security survey of students on the Boston campus.
 The survey was intended as a preliminary gauge of campus need to support a proposal for a campus food pantry.
 It was also an opportunity to assess whether Berklee students are experiencing similar levels of food insecurity as their peers across the country.